Chermoula

 How to Use Chermoula Sauce

 Chermoula can be used as a marinade, and it’s particularly great with anything grilled.
 You can also use it as a condiment.
-It was a huge hit as a companion to these Moroccan Lamb Kebabs, and it’s very commonly served with fish and seafood dishes.
+Chermoula is very commonly served with fish and seafood dishes.
+It was a huge hit as a companion to these Moroccan Lamb Kebabs.
 You can also stir it into dishes the way you might use pesto; add some to steamed couscous or cooked rice or orzo.

 Place a dollop on seared tofu, sautéed shrimp, roasted vegetables, seared fish, or grilled steak.
-It’s an amazingly versatile sauce, and if you have some in the fridge, a great dinner is not that far away.
+It’s an amazingly versatile sauce.
+If you have some in the fridge, a great dinner is not that far away.

 Pin this now to find it later